typedb/typedb/docs/pages/documentation/8-deploy-grakn/grakn-deployment-guide.md

 ### Clustered Database

-To add reliability and redudancy on the database layer, you can run Cassandra (DSE, OrientDB, other storage backends) separately and point Grakn to use the node/cluster.
+To add reliability and redundancy on the database layer, you can run Cassandra separately and point Grakn to use the node/cluster.

 Running Cassandra requires an entire guide in itself - our brief recommendation is to have, at the minimum, a cluster of 3 nodes with replication factor (RF) 3.

 Cassandra version: 2.1.9

-Specify an external database cluster in `conf/main/grakn.properties`: `storage.hostname`: eg. 10.0.10.1,10.0.10.2,10.0.10.3
+Specify an external database cluster in `conf/grakn.properties`: `storage.hostname`: eg. 10.0.10.1,10.0.10.2,10.0.10.3

 For further information on running Cassandra, see: